 - 2 1/2 cups all-purpose flour (11 1/4 to 12 ounces)

 - 1 teaspoon vanilla extract

 - Pinch of salt

-- Add the flour and salt mixture a small amount at a time, kneading it into the creamed mixture with your hands until you have a stiff dough which can be rolled.
+- Kneading with your hands, gradually add the flour and salt mixture into the creamed mixture until you have a stiff dough which can be rolled.
 Do not overwork the dough.

-- Turn the dough onto a floured surface and pat or roll out to 1/4" thickness.
+- Turn the dough out onto a floured surface and pat or roll it out to 1/4-inch thickness.

-- Cut the dough into squares (or any shape you want) and add texture or holes with the tines of a fork.
-Place the cookies on an ungreased cookie sheet.
+- Cut the dough into squares -- or another shape, if you like -- and prick them in several places with the tines of a fork.
+Place the cookies on an ungreased (or parchment paper-lined) cookie sheet.

-- Bake at 325 F for approximately 15 minutes or until golden brown.
+- Bake in the preheated oven for approximately 15 minutes or until golden brown.
 Cool and store in airtight containers.